Leave this site

 Line managers should discuss outstanding leave with the individual and work to agree a pattern for this to be taken in accordance with the policy.

 There is no definition of ‘late in the leave year’.
-This can be for determined by managers in the light of operational requirements and the individual circumstances.
+This can be determined by managers in light of operational requirements and the individual circumstances.

 Any outstanding leave in excess of the maximum periods for carry over, identified above, will be lost.